vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/2_strIdharmapaddhati_of_tryambakayajvan/02_The_Daily_Duties_of_Women/04_Evening.md

 [[243]]

 With regard to physical blows, it is generally agreed that a hus- band may beat his wife if she has done something wrong (e.g. Manu VIII.299-300; but not on the head or chest, Medh. and Kull. on Manu VIII.300).
 The reverse is inconceivable.
 In contrast, a woman must control her thoughts, words and actions (manovāgdehasam- yată, Manu V.165,166; cf. Gaut.I.9.3; Yajñ.I.87).
-She should never answer back even when she is scolded (äkruṣṭāpi na cākrośet) nor show her anger or resentment even when she is beaten (tāditāpi prasīdati, Sdhp.23r.4-5, from section IV, pp.273-4; cf.Sk.P.III.
+She should never answer back even when she is scolded (ākruṣṭāpi na cākrośet) nor show her anger or resentment even when she is beaten (tāditāpi prasīdati, Sdhp.23r.4-5, from section IV, pp.273-4; cf.Sk.P.III.
 2.7.18) or if her husband takes another wife (Manu IX.83).
 In love- making, such prohibitions are swept aside.
 As a result, the manuals on the art of love have produced detailed classifications of the permitted types of scratching (Kām.II.4), biting (Kām.II.5) and striking (Kām.II.7).
 Sexual intercourse becomes an erotic 'quarrel'; striking one's partner a sign of passion.
-Vätsyāyana's description of 'love quarrels' (pranayakalaha) is to the point: when a woman is (or pretends to be) jealous, a great quarrel arises; she cries, becomes angry, strikes her lover, pulls his hair, kicks him repeatedly on his arms, head, chest and back, and rebukes him with harsh and re- proachful words (Kām.II.10.40-6).
+Vātsyāyana's description of 'love quarrels' (pranayakalaha) is to the point: when a woman is (or pretends to be) jealous, a great quarrel arises; she cries, becomes angry, strikes her lover, pulls his hair, kicks him repeatedly on his arms, head, chest and back, and rebukes him with harsh and re- proachful words (Kām.II.10.40-6).
 Indeed, it is said that lovers in the throes of passion are impervious to pain (Kām.II.7.1ff.).
 These elements are frequently recorded in poetry and art.
 For example, the eight types of lady-love (nāyikā) include the woman who, having quarrelled with her lover, sends him away (abhisandhită or kala- hāntaritā; cf. Randhawa 1962: fig.40); and the one who reproaches her lover bitterly for sleeping with another woman (khaṇḍitā; cf. Randhawa 1962: fig.42).
 Tryambaka's point is that such behaviour, normally forbidden to the good and submissive wife, is acceptable in the privacy of making love.

 The next sloka, also attributed to Vyasa, reads as follows.
 'Kunkuma, collyrium, haldi power (haridrā) and sandalwood paste, clean clothes and betel-each brings happiness (and is therefore auspicious) in love-making. '[^22] The ointments, powders and pastes— all mentioned in Tryambaka's section on getting dressed in the morning (IIA, pp.96-7), constitute the signs of the happily married woman.
 Clearly, the ideal wife will be as carefully dressed and perfumed for the evening as she is at the beginning of the day (see plates 2-5).